hyperledger/indy-hipe/text/dkms/dkms-v4.md

 2. **"Actively" means the identity owner knows her keys have been exposed.** For example, the owner is locked out of her own devices and/or DKMS agents and wallets, or becomes aware of abuse or fraud.

-To protect from either, there are techniques available: **rotation,** **revocation, **and quick **recovery**.
+To protect from either, there are techniques available: **rotation,** **revocation**, and quick **recovery**.
 Rotation helps to limit a passive compromise, while revocation and quick recovery help to limit an active one.

 ## 8.1.
 Key Rotation